“Will this be an open casket funeral, or closed?” This is one question the funeral director will be sure to ask during the funeral arrangements.

 - In addition, some religions are against an open casket.

-- Some people are simply not comfortable with the idea of an open casket funeral.
+- Some people are simply not comfortable with the idea of an open casket service.

 Open or Closed Casket: Which to Choose?

-Some people find it consoling to have closure with the deceased.
-An open casket can offer a chance for some measure of closure.
+Some people find it consoling to have a sense of closure with the deceased.
+An open casket can offer a chance for some measure of resolution in the midst of the grieving process.

 In essence, seeing the body helps mourners face the fact that the death has occurred.
 They know that their loved one is not suffering or in pain anymore, and seeing them “at rest” makes that a reality.

-In addition, for some mourners having an open casket helps them begin healing.
+In addition, some mourners report that viewing the open casket helps them begin healing.

 For example, a head wound or sickness that caused extreme emaciation might be the reason for a closed casket.
 The funeral director will advise you when this might apply to your loved one’s funeral.
-Be prepared to follow their advice in this matter.
+Be prepared to follow the funeral home staff advice in this matter.

 The flip side is the view that death is a “normal” part of human existence.
-Some people believe that therefore we should not shelter people from death, but rather accept it and engage with the (often difficult) emotions rather than hiding or trying to subdue them.
+Some people believe that therefore we should not shelter people (even young ones) from death, but rather accept it and engage with the (often difficult) emotions rather than hiding or trying to subdue them.

 In this perspective, if a child is old enough to understand death, they should be told about it and allowed to participate in the funeral and memorial events.

 Finally, you have to consider what your loved one would have liked best.
 Did they express a preference?
-I think it’s always best to follow your loved one’s wishes.
+I think it’s always best to follow the deceased’s wishes.

 You will be asked if you want an open or closed casket upon meeting with the funeral director.
 Your funeral director will advise you if the body is in viewable condition.

 - When you choose the casket, always stay in your price range.
-Your director will show you a variety to pick from.
+Your director will show you a variety to pick from, and you can also order many of the same caskets online for lower costs.

 - Bring in a nice outfit for your loved one.
 Make sure the clothing is clean.
 Please include underwear.